okgrow/graphql-markdown/README.md

 A simple GraphQL API for querying your processed content is provided.
 Which includes a way to `sort`, `limit`, and `skip` your results enabling a basic form of pagination. 🍾

+**NOTE:** We are looking for feedback & suggestions on how to improve and further develop this pkg.

+Please feel free to open an issue!

 ## Table of Contents